-Most people would prefer to live in their own homes in their old age, rather than a nursing home.
-But independent living can be scary when a fall or a medical emergency could mean a one-way trip to the hospital.
+Most people would prefer to live in their own homes in their old age, rather than in nursing homes.
+But living independently can be scary when a fall or a medical emergency could mean a one-way trip to the hospital.

 Medical alert systems can make independent living safer for older adults.